Abdullah321Umar/Arch-Technologies-DataScience_Internship-TASK1/README.md

 ### 💬 Final Thought
 > “Data is not just numbers — it’s the echo of human experience.
 Through analysis, we don’t just predict; we understand.”

-— Abdullah Umer, Data Science Intern at Arch Technologies
+Author — Abdullah Umar, Data Science Intern at Arch Technologies

 ---